denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 ```
 #### Translating Escapes

+> The `translateEscapes` method in Java changes special codes like `\n` (new line) and `\t` (tab) within a text into the actual characters they represent, making the text easier to read by processing these escape sequences.

 When we escape characters, we use a single backslash.
 For example, ``\t`` is a tab.
 If we don’t want this behavior, we add another backslash to escape the backslash, so ``\\t`` is the literal string ``\t``.
 ==**The ``translateEscapes()`` method takes these literals and turns them into the equivalent escaped character.**==